 Camera Lens Filters Explained in details so keep reading.

-Filters can be produced using glass, resin, plastic, polyester or polycarbonate material.
+Filters can be produced using glass, resin, plastic, polyester, or polycarbonate material.

-Filters made of glass are regularly of most noteworthy quality, yet are exceptionally costly and tend to effectively break, particularly the square or rectangular ones.
+Filters made of glass are regularly of the most noteworthy quality, yet are exceptionally costly and tend to effectively break, particularly the square or rectangular ones.

 Resin and plastic filters are much less expensive than glass and they do not effectively break.
 This is the reason why they are the top decision for graduated neutral density filters.